 Online meetings

-In order to organise a call in the case you have a more stable internet connection (it can even be mobile internet on a mobile phone, but the connection needs to be stable), you can use one of the tools such as Zoom, Google Meets, Microsoft Teams or others.
-If you are organising or joining a meeting from your mobile phone, it is best if you install the corresponding app, available on App Store and Google Play Market.
-When using these tools you have the opportunity to turn both the video and the audio on and off, depending on your preference or the need to speak to the rest of the participants.
+To organize a call, using Zoom, Google Meets, Microsoft Teams or other similar platforms is best (stable internet connect is required)..
+If you are organising or joining a meeting from your mobile phone, installing the corresponding app, available on App Store and Google Play Market is best.
+When using these tools, you can turn both the video and the audio on and off, depending on your preference or the need to speak to the rest of the participants.

 Use of social media and messenger apps

-For easier day-to-day communication that doesn’t require an audio or a video call, teams can use existing social media messengers to clarify/discuss quick operational issues.
-There is a risk here of being overwhelmed by the amount of work related communication that gets mixed with personal and happens simultaneously in several apps.
-Thus, it is important that the manager or the communication manager of the team or the initiator of each particular individual or group communication thread clarifies with its participants what channel of communication is preferable for the participants in order to keep the process comfortable for all as well as effective.
-All of these apps allow creating group chats as well as individual ones and they can be named correspondingly based on the team that is involved or the topic that is being discussed.
-They also allow for calls - group as well as individual - which is convenient for ad-hoc quick calls among people who are in different countries or are in one country but need to get together for a prompt discussion.
-The messengers also allow for file exchange, though its important to choose the right app if file exchange is something that you are looking for - only Telegram, for example, allows you to pin messages/files at the top of the chat for easy access, etc.
+For more accessible day-to-day communication that doesn’t require audio or video call, teams can use existing social media messengers for quick operational communication.
+These apps allow for creating group chats that can be named correspondingly based on the team involved or the topic of discussion.
+They also allow for group or individual calls, convenient for ad-hoc quick calls among people in different countries or time zones.
+These applications also allow for file exchange, though it's important to choose the right app if it is something you are looking for - only Telegram, for example, allows you to pin messages/files at the top of the chat for easy access, etc.

-However, it is extremely important to use apps that can ensure your data protection and security.
-At the same time, due to security reasons we do not suggest you to use apps to share certain files or any information that might contain confidential information.
+It is extremely important to use apps that ensure data protection and security.
+At the same time, due to security reasons, we do not suggest you use apps to share specific files or any information that might contain confidential information.
 Also, it is forbidden to discuss any personal details of participants of CLM in your organisation.

 Scheduling

-In order to schedule a meeting, the best way is to utilise a calendar.
-The calendars that currently exist are well synchronised with the calendars on our mobile phones and thus when you create a meeting on one platform and invite people using their email addresses, they usually get an invite and have no difficulty adding the meeting to their particular calendar on their device.
-Though before relying on this, it is good to read more on this topic and carry out a test.
+Utilizing a calendar is key to a meeting schedule.
+Current calendars exist that synchronise with calendars accross multiple platforms using individual’s email addresses.
+Particiapnts receive an invitation to add the meeting to their calendar on their device.
+Before relying on this, it is good to read more on this topic and carry out a test.

 Task management apps and online tools

-Task management tools address a general need to organise, prioritise and visualise work.
-Through analysis, you learn how to get things done in more effective ways.
+Task management tools address a general need to organise, prioritise and visualise work to get things done more effectively through analysis.

-At its most basic level, a task management tool is used to help individuals, teams or organisations stay organised.
-Part of being organised includes setting priorities for tasks, visualising the progress of tasks as they pass through stages of completion and compiling analysis or reports to direct future tasks and workflows.
+A task management tool at its most basic level helps individuals, teams or organisations stay organised.
+Part of being organised includes setting priorities for tasks, visualising the progress as they pass through stages of completion and compiling analysis or reports to direct future tasks and workflows.